What is a VEC Audit?

 Rue & Associates values your time as a business owner.
 Payroll tax reports, wage reports, correct classification of workers, determining which rate you should pay, and knowing the correct statutes to cite can be stressful and time-consuming when you just need to focus on your operations.
 Our experienced tax professionals can significantly reduce your VEC audit risk by taking on your quarterly payroll tax responsibilities and VEC reporting requirements.
 We are also happy to answer any questions you may have about labor and unemployment insurance matters.

 In the event you are subject to a VEC audit due to miscalculation or failure to file your quarterly returns, Rue & Associates can represent you to the state and negotiate payments and penalties on your behalf in addition to filing any backdated payroll tax returns and other forms that need to be filed.
-Give us a call today to speak to one of our friendly and professional tax law experts.
+Contact us to speak to one of our friendly and professional tax law experts.